Leslee Unruh: Omega Maternity Home

 In 1983, Leslee Unruh founded the Omega Maternity Home in Sioux Falls, SD.
 Omega Maternity Home provided a “home environment that encourages these young women to set goals for their lives and learn to become independent” as well as giving “the tools to survive and develop so they will not need to rely on welfare programs.”
 A licensed social worker was on staff, available to provide counseling and aftercare programs for the women.
 The maternity home was run on private donations.
 Omega Maternity Home was open until 1994.

 National Abstinence Clearinghouse

 In 1996, she founded the National Abstinence Clearinghouse, a non-profit based in Sioux Falls, SD.
 The Clearinghouse serves as a resource center, providing information on abstinence until marriage programs.
 The organization grew rapidly after a federal government grant of $50 million for abstinence programs split between organizations.
 Its first conference was organized in 1998 in Minneapolis, MN.
-Unruh has talked about the activities of National Abstinence Clearinghouse on The Oprah Winfrey Show and PBS.
+Unruh has talked about the activities of the National Abstinence Clearinghouse on The Oprah Winfrey Show and PBS.